 Fresh is best and that applies to the humble spud as much as any other food!
-But potatoes are typically very inexpensive when store-bought so is it really worth the effort to grow them yourself?
+But potatoes are typically very inexpensive when store-bought so is it really worth the effort to grow them in a potato planter yourself?
 Because potatoes are a high-yielding crop, you only need to set aside a small area to grow them.
-The whole idea of the ‘no dig’ principle is that you keep adding soil as the potatoes grow.
-Here are eight ways you can grow them in a ‘no dig’ vertical garden…
+The whole idea of the ‘no dig’ principle is that you keep adding soil to a potato planter as the potatoes grow.

 Each method has the potential to yield 100 kgs (220 lbs) or more potatoes per m2!
 Remember that your crop needs good rich soil with ample but not excessive watering.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer?

 Don’t throw out that tired old laundry basket!
-As you can see, these plastic baskets make perfect planters for your potatoes, tools.
+As you can see, these plastic baskets make perfect potato planters.
 Because this is a very open system, be sure not to let your growing medium dry out.

 If you want something easy to make, you can use biodegradable garbage bags.
 These are great if you are in a cold zone and want to get an early-season start since the bags readily absorb the sun’s warmth.